tgnemecek/core-website/src/collections/pages/team.md

       (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)".
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
-  - title: Rafael Medina
+  - name: Rafael Medina
-    description: Manager, South & Central America
+    role: Manager, South & Central America
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1599228983/RafaCOREpic_cropped2_dtegib.jpg
+    bio:
-    bio: Rafael Medina has been involved in The Balancing Act work, even before the official launch of Core Coaching and Consulting.
+      Rafael Medina has been involved in The Balancing Act work, even before the official launch of Core Coaching and Consulting.
 Rafael and Sharon met while she and other colleagues were delivering the first Opportunity Knocking program for ex-prisoners at a half-way home where Rafael managed